n: the magnitude or intensity that must be exceeded for a certain reaction, phenomenon, result, or condition to occur or

 -Oxford English Dictionary

 Crossing a threshold or going over a tipping point fundamentally changes a system from one stable state to another, often irreversibly.
 Though thresholds and tipping points are not new concepts, novel applications of the idea of “positive tipping cascades'' may offer an important shift in how we, as a global society, can frame research and policy toward solving climate change.
-These ideas, which GCSE encourages you to explore through the 2022 Annual Conference Theme, push us to transcend incrementalism by pursuing reinforcing positive feedback loops that provide more “bang for the buck” to reduce the greenhouse gases that cause climate change.
+These ideas, which GCSE encourages you to explore through the 2022 VIrtual Conference Theme, push us to transcend incrementalism by pursuing reinforcing positive feedback loops that provide more “bang for the buck” to reduce the greenhouse gases that cause climate change.